aws-samples/amazon-sagemaker-huggingface-benchmark/README.md

-aws-huggingface-benchmarking 🤗
+amazon-sagemaker-huggingface-benchmark 🤗
 ==============================

 Project Motivation
 ------------
-In 2021, a new partnership between Amazon Web Services and HuggingFace has resulted in the release of several cutting-edge AWS SageMaker features, towards the aim of helping customers train and deploy natural language models quickly on AWS.
-This repository is focused on helping customers and data scientists dive deeper into the functionality of three of these new collaborative features for model training: HuggingFace Deep Learning Containers, using the HuggingFace + AWS SageMaker Python SDK to build AutoModels, and making use of AWS SageMaker Data Parallelism to further reduce training time.
+In 2021, a new partnership between Amazon Web Services and HuggingFace has resulted in the release of several cutting-edge Amazon SageMaker features, towards the aim of helping customers train and deploy natural language models quickly on AWS.
+This repository is focused on helping customers and data scientists dive deeper into the functionality of three of these new collaborative features for model training: HuggingFace Deep Learning Containers, using the HuggingFace + SageMaker Python SDK to build AutoModels, and making use of SageMaker Data Parallelism to further reduce training time.

 Customers and data scientists alike are interested in adopting these new features to fine-tune pretrained HuggingFace models on their projects.
-However, anyone new to working with HuggingFace and AWS Sagemaker shares the same common questions:
+However, anyone new to working with HuggingFace and Sagemaker shares the same common questions:

 * How much will using distributed data parallelism reduce my model training time?
 * How much will the cost of running training jobs change?
 * How much will model performance change, if at all, by using distributed data paralellism to reduce training time?
 * How do all of these factors change again for different amounts of data used in the fine-tuning process?

 The present repository is an experimentation hub to collect data that will answer these questions for customers.
 By setting up and running experiments that identify the model training time, performance, and training job cost, at different settings for number of GPUs used (vertical and horizonal scaling), and at different dataset sizes (number of samples).
-All experiments are run using a HuggingFace Deep Learning Container in AWS SageMaker, with the Trainer() API and SageMaker Python SDK.
+All experiments are run using a HuggingFace Deep Learning Container in SageMaker, with the Trainer() API and SageMaker Python SDK.

 Project Scope
 ------------